Salt Lake Valley

 No fees or permits are needed.

 The closest campground near Bald Mountain is Affleck Park.
-Be aware that this campground is only available by reservation during the summer season.
+Also be aware that this campground is only available by reservation during the summer season.
 Reservations may be accepted up to 48 hours in advance.
-Other campgrounds in the area can be found in Big Cottonwood Canyon and Little Cottonwood Canyon.
+Other campgrounds in the area can be found farther south in Big Cottonwood Canyon and Little Cottonwood Canyon.

 Bald Mountains in Utah